St. Louis officials consider pulling back reopening

 "We know that gatherings of young people and adults around youth sports are the primary source of spread in the community," County Executive Sam Page said at a news briefing Wednesday.

+Other areas also have been hard hit.
+Just south of Kansas City in Cass County, 47 infections have been linked to a party that drew hundreds on the eve of Independence Day, health director Andrew Warlen told the AP on Thursday.
+The cases led the Pleasant Hill and Harrisonville school districts to shut down extracurricular activities for 14 days because some of the party-goers were involved in summer school activities.

+"It tells us that COVID-19 is not gone," Warlen said in an email.
+"I saw a few comments on social media from those who were infected and the consensus was that they had not taken COVID-19 seriously and this situation made it much more REAL.
+Ironically, the audience at the party is not who is most at risk for an adverse outcome if infected.
+It is their parents, grandparents, aunts, uncles, teachers, coaches, etc."

 Gov. Mike Parson has said he will not issue a statewide order requiring face coverings.
-But several cities are requiring them in an effort to reduce virus transmission.
+But several cities are mandating them in an effort to reduce virus transmission.
 Among them is Springfield, where an ordinance took effect Thursday.
-Amid the rise in cases, the city's Ozarks Technical Community College also decided to cancel its commencement ceremony.

-OTC Chancellor Hal Higdon said that staff came to the conclusion "that the event, no matter how well planned, poses too much risk for our graduates, their guests and our employees," the Springfield News-Leader reports.